ruslo/CGold/docs/tutorials/cmake-sources/includes.rst

 Modify correct
 ~~~~~~~~~~~~~~

-Note that the correct way to set this path is to **append** it to existing
+Note that the correct way to set this path is to **append** it to an existing
 value:

 .. literalinclude:: /examples/cmake-sources/modify-path/CMakeLists.txt
   :language: cmake
   :emphasize-lines: 6, 8, 10

-For example when user want to use his own modules instead of standard for
+For example when a user wants to use his own modules instead of standard for
 any reason:

 .. literalinclude:: /examples/cmake-sources/modify-path/standard/ProcessorCount.cmake